LINE OF RESPONSIBILITY: Responsible to the Residential Supervisor.

 FLSA CLASSIFICATION: Non-exempt

-GENERAL DESCRIPTION: The Youth Care Worker utilizes the house program as established by the House Manager to assure a consistent environment for the youth in their care.
+GENERAL DESCRIPTION: The Youth Care Worker utilizes the house program as established by the Residential Supervisor to assure a consistent environment for the youth in their care.
 The Youth Care Worker establishes and maintains a positive, adult/youth relationship with each youth in the home, caring for those youth as directed by the supervisor and Policy & Procedure and participates in the operation of all aspects of the home as directed by the supervisor.

 E = essential function; M = marginal function